samhitanoone/Errandly/README.md

 ## Getting Started

 Clone this repository and run on a local server.
+We used the [live server plug-in] (https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in Visual Code.

 ### Prerequisites